-For example, if you are an avid rock climber, run in marathons or have other athletic pursuits that require an investment of time and discipline, you should at least list these in activities.
-If you are applying for athletic-related, coaching, outdoor recreation, or sports management jobs, those could be considered Related Experience.
+For example, if you are an avid rock climber, or musician, or run in marathons or have other serious pursuits that require an investment of time and discipline, do at least list these in activities.
+If you are applying for positions related to your avid pursuit, those could be considered Related Experience.

 If you've don't independent projects, such as rebuilding a car, this could be listed among SKILLS or PROJECTS.
 This could be a Related Experience depending on your objective.

 These are important even if you don't belong to a formal organization and even if unrelated to your objective.
-These types of items reflect initiative, discipline, hard work and skills, which are valuable characteristics.
+These reflect initiative, discipline, hard work and skills, which are valuable characteristics.

 If you have traveled abroad and/or have foreign language skills, you may put this information in your Skills section, or you may want to include a section labelled something like "International Experience."
 The ability to function in other cultures and the maturity gained from extensive travel indicate characteristics and skills that are relevant to employers.
 If you have studied abroad, as indicated above, include this in your Education section.

 If you have musical or artistic talents that are not related to your career goals, DO include these in your Activities or Skills sections as appropriate.
 Again, these could reflect discipline and other positive mental and personal qualities.

 It is not necessary however, to include a long list of everything that interests you.
 (This is generally not of interest to employers.)